Priorities and Objectives

 PRIORITY I: People with disabilities will have increased access to the services offered by DisAbility Rights Idaho.

-Objective #1: Conduct outreach to military veterans, their families and veteran organizations.
+Objective #1: Conduct outreach to transition age youth.

 Objective #3: Conduct outreach in the community to increase awareness of DRI services.